Who is Odano Naotake, a genius painter who was a samurai but created Japan's first Western film, Akita Ranga? [Akita Prefecture]

 • Opening hours

-• Closed: New Year's holidays (December 28th to January 4th) * January 1st is a special opening day, and every Monday during the winter period (December to March) *Temporary closure is available for change of exhibitions
+• Closed: New Year's holiday (December 28th to January 4th) * January 1st is a special opening day, and every Monday during the winter period (December to March) * There are temporary closures when changing exhibits

-• Admission fee: Adults (high school students and above) 500 yen, Children (elementary and junior high school students) 300 yen Free for those under 6 years old
+• Admission fee: Adults (high school students and above) 500 yen, children (elementary and junior high school students) 300 yen, children under 6 years old free

 • access

-• Public Transportation: Approximately 25 minutes on foot from Akita Shinkansen, JR Tazawako Line, Akita Uchiriku Longitudinal Railway Kakunodate Station
+• Public transportation: Akita Shinkansen, JR Tazawako Line, Akita Nairiku Jukan Railway, approximately 25 minutes on foot from Kakunodate Station

-• Car/Approximately 40 minutes from Omagari IC on the Akita Expressway via National Route 1025, or approximately 1 hour 15 minutes from Morioka IC on the Tohoku Expressway
+• By car: Approximately 40 minutes from Omagari IC on the Akita Expressway via National Route 1025, or approximately 1 hour and 15 minutes from Morioka IC on the Tohoku Expressway

 Google Map

-Hiraga Gennai was said to be a free-school man or a strange man, and in Edo he lived a free life, but in Sanuki (Kagawa Prefecture), he was a servant of the Takamatsu domain.
-He travels to Nagasaki on orders from the Takamatsu Domain and is exposed to Western culture.
-Gennai is an incredible person who has stuck his head into various things and has taken it into account, but he is particularly knowledgeable about Dutch studies, and as part of this he learned the techniques of Orchid painting (Western painting).
-It is said that he learned the techniques of Orchid painting on his own after looking at books and art books on Dutch studies.
+Hiraga Gennai was known as a free spirit and an eccentric man, and lived a free life in Edo, but in his native Sanuki (Kagawa Prefecture), he was apparently a servant for the Takamatsu domain.
+He went to Nagasaki on orders from the Takamatsu domain, where he came into contact with Western culture.
+Gennai was an incredible man who dabbled in many things and made the most of them, but he was particularly knowledgeable about Dutch studies, and as part of that he learned the techniques of Dutch painting (Western painting).
+It is unclear who taught him, but it is said that he learned the techniques of Dutch painting on his own by studying Dutch studies books and art books

-"Picking up paper balloons from Kamihinokiuchi" is said to have been taught by Hiraga Gennai ©Travel Tohoku
+"Kamihinokinai Paper Balloon Flying" said to have been taught by Hiraga Gennai ©Tabi Tohoku

 Other articles